active-group/reacl/README.md

 restricted to JavaScript hashmaps.)

-When a component wants to manipulate the application state, that typically happens inside an event handler: That event handler must simply return a new application state.
-Similarly, if an event handler wants to change the local state, it returns a new one.
+When a component wants to manipulate the application state, that typically happens inside an event handler: That event handler should pass a *message* to the component - a value communicating what just happened.
+THe component can declare a *message handler* that receives the message, and returns a new application state and/or new local state.

-The key to tying these aspects together are the `reacl.core/defclass` macro for defining a Reacl class (just a React component class, but implementing Reacl's internal protocols), and the `reacl.core/event-handler` function for implementing "functional event handlers".
+The key to tying these aspects together are the `reacl.core/defclass` macro for defining a Reacl class (just a React component class, but implementing Reacl's internal protocols), and the `reacl.core/message-handler` function for implementing "message-passing event handlers".

 In addition to this core model, Reacl also provides a convenience layer on React's virtual dom (which can be used independently), as